tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 # Security Considerations

-The SIGNATURE_HASH_ALGORITHMS notification is carried in IKE_SA_INIT, and its contents are integrity protected by the AUTH payload in IKE_AUTH (Section 2.15 of {{RFC7296}}).
-An on-path attacker that cannot forge the AUTH payload cannot modify the advertised hash algorithms without causing authentication to fail.
-However, if a CRQC-capable attacker can forge a traditional signature, and authentication using a PQC signature algorithm is optional, the attacker may be able to authenticate using a traditional signature algorithm.
+The SIGNATURE_HASH_ALGORITHMS notification and the SUPPORTED_AUTH_METHODS notification advertise the hash algorithms and the PQC signature algorithms that a peer supports.
+Their contents are protected by the AUTH payload (Section 2.15 of {{RFC7296}}), so an on-path attacker that cannot forge the AUTH payload cannot modify them without causing authentication to fail.
+However, if a CRQC-capable attacker can forge a traditional signature, and PQC signature algorithm authentication is optional, the attacker can impersonate an IKEv2 initiator or responder that supports traditional signature algorithm authentication and act as a person-in-the-middle; it may also modify these notifications, for example by removing the PQC signature algorithm announcements (Section 6 of {{RFC9593}}), to cause a downgrade to traditional signature algorithm authentication.
 Deployments requiring protection against such an attack MUST require authentication using a PQC signature algorithm and MUST NOT allow fallback to traditional signature algorithm authentication.

 PQC signature algorithms are generally modeled to achieve strong unforgeability under adaptive chosen-message attacks (SUF-CMA).
 Both ML-DSA and SLH-DSA achieve SUF-CMA security, as noted in Section 10.1.1 of PQC for Engineers {{?RFC9958}}.
 Even for a future PQC signature scheme that provides only existential unforgeability under chosen-message attacks (EUF-CMA), this distinction would not impact IKEv2, as the signed data in each session is unique due to the inclusion of nonces.
 Consequently, the oracle-based forgery attack scenarios in the EUF-CMA model do not arise in IKEv2.